-Seven years after the successful first installment of the game, a new Part II was released to its audiences available to play in PS4.
-This new sequel of the game left audiences, and critics, jumble around a very vague spectrum: the positive on the right, and the negative on the left.
-So, why does this titular, almost legendary, critically-acclaimed, and outstanding video game left its players to either love or hate it?
+Seven years after the successful first installment of the game, a new Part II was released to its audiences available to play on the PS4.
+This new sequel of the game left audiences and critics very divided: the positive on the right, and the negative on the left.
+Why does this titular, almost legendary, critically-acclaimed, and outstanding video game left its players to either love or hate it?

 How It All Started

 The fungus slowly kills its host by growing inside the body and sprouting on the outside.
-The hosts undergo stages of infection, depending on how long they are infected with the disease.
-The hosts would, later on, find a hidden, dampened area to take its final rest, usually under rubbles of broken buildings, caves, or underground tunnels.
-The fungus will continue to grow out of the hosts' body, sucking out all of its nutrients, until they manage to propagate spores capable of infecting healthy humans once inhaled, therefore repeating the cycle.
+The hosts undergo stages of infection depending on how long they are infected with the disease.
+The hosts would, later on, find a hidden, dampened area to take their final rest, usually under rubbles of broken buildings, caves, or underground tunnels.
+The fungus will continue to grow out of the host's body, sucking out all of its nutrients, until they manage to propagate spores capable of infecting healthy humans once inhaled, therefore repeating the cycle.

 The Story That Stuck to the Core

-If you had played The Last of Us before, you can skip mostly of this part.
+If you had played The Last of Us before, you can skip most of this part.

 The Last of Us is not your typical survival game where you have to find resources and fend off cannibalistic creatures.
 It is more than that.